I read this heartbreaking blog post yesterday by a regret mom.

 - It’s okay to delay: If you make a decision to delay something to give yourself more time to learn about it—like circumcision or vaccines—you can always revisit the decision later and change your mind if you need to.
 But once you make a decision to do something, you can’t undo it afterwards.

-- Open your mind: Don’t close your mind to things that you think are strange—like placenta encapsulation or infant pottying or lotus birth—find out more about them and you may
+- Open your mind: Don’t close your mind to things that you think are strange—like placenta encapsulation or infant pottying or lotus birth—find out more about them and you may realize that they aren’t weird, but wonderful.

 - Ask for and accept help: Some of us have a lot of trouble asking for what we need and allowing people to help us, even when we know we need it.
 I was making food for the friends and family who came over after our baby was born.
 When people offered to bring meals, I said, “No, thank you.”
 The best thing you can do for a new family is bring them a meal.
-And if you are having a baby, tell people what you want and need.
+And if you’re having a baby, tell people what you want and need.
 Childcare for older siblings, help with the housework, a meal left on the porch so you don’t have to socialize.
 It makes people feel good to help other people.
 By allowing them to help you, you are giving them a gift.
 Don’t be so selfish and neurotic that you deny friends and family the kindness of helping you.

 The title of this post isn’t rhetorical.
 I’d love to hear your thoughts.
 Have you ever successfully helped someone who didn’t want your help?